- Life & Money

 In cases where this is true, short-term disability insurance will typically replace a percentage of your base salary (excluding bonuses and commissions) for a few weeks or up to a year or more, depending on your coverage.
 Long-term disability insurance typically replaces a portion of your base pay for longer periods of time.

-In addition to coverage through your employer, it is possible to purchase supplemental disability income insurance, which can help replace a larger percentage of your income if you find yourself unable to work.
+In addition to coverage through your employer, it is possible to purchase an individual disability income insurance policy, which can help replace a larger percentage of your income if you find yourself unable to work.
+Another advantage to a personally owned individual disability insurance policy is that it is completely portable, meaning that if you leave your employer, your individual coverage will remain in place.

 Though workers’ compensation and disability insurance are different, they are not at odds with each other.
 While workers’ compensation offers protection against work-related injury and illness, disability income insurance extends coverage outside of the workplace.
 As such, both worker’s compensation and disability insurance should form an important part of your personal financial plan.